 - Broward County Transit (BCT) Buses: The public bus is a cheap and reliable way to get around Broward County if you have the time.
 You can locate bus stop 7 at the Rental Car Center and take Route 1 southbound to Fort Lauderdale's Broward Central Terminal (or the northbound route to Aventura Mall).

 - Tri-Rail: The Tri-Rail is a commuter train that services three counties.
-You can board from one of three shuttle stops at the airport—on the west side of Terminal 1, between Terminals 2 and 3, and between Terminals 3 and 4—then be transported a few miles by bus to the Hollywood International Airport Station at Dania Beach, where you can take the 6 straight to Broward Central Terminal (a 40-minute ride).
+You can board from one of three shuttle stops at the airport—on the west side of Terminal 1, between Terminals 2 and 3, and between Terminals 3 and 4—and be transported a few miles by bus to the Hollywood International Airport Station at Dania Beach, where you can take the 6 straight to the Broward Central Terminal (a 40-minute ride).

 - Taxis: Taxis are a fast and easy option if you don't mind paying a bit more.
-The taxi podium is outside baggage claim at each of the four terminals.
+A taxi podium is outside baggage claim at each of the four terminals.

-- Rideshares: Alternatively, you may call an Uber or Lyft and the driver will pick you up at designated locations between Terminals 1 and 2 or 3 and 4 on the arrival (lower) level.
+- Rideshares: Alternatively, you may call an Uber or Lyft and the driver will pick you up at designated locations between Terminals 1 and 2 or Terminals 3 and 4 on the arrival (lower) level.
 These pickup spots are marked with a sign that says "Ride Sharing" with the image of a cell phone.

 Where to Eat and Drink

 Not to worry if you get hungry while waiting for your flight because there are dozens of restaurants—from grab-and-go options to sit-down meals—at the Fort Lauderdale-Hollywood International Airport.
 For a quick bite, there's Pronto Mercato at Gate C, Aroma Market at Gate F, a Chili's to-go window just after security, Great American Bagel at Gate D, and two Urban Market outposts at Gates B and D. For a sit down-style experience, opt instead for Cross Grains Brewhouse (beer and pizza) on the upper departure level, Casavana Cuban Restaurant at Gate H, or Shula Burger (casual burgers, ribs, and brisket) at Gate C.